sosy-lab/sv-witnesses/README.md

 <pre>
 cd UAutomizer-linux
 ./Ultimate.py \
 --validate \
-	PropertyERROR.prp \
+PropertyUnreachCall.prp \
 32bit precise \
 test.c \
 witness-to-validate.graphml
 </pre>

 For tasks where a 64 bit linux machine model is assumed, you also need to use the parameter ``64bit`` instead of ``32bit``.
-For tasks where the simple memory model is assumed, you also need to replace the option ``precise`` by ``simple``.

 The output of the command should look similar to the following:

 <pre>
-# ./Ultimate.py --validate PropertyERROR.prp 32bit precise test.c witness-to-validate.graphml
+# ./Ultimate.py --validate PropertyUnreachCall.prp 32bit precise test.c witness-to-validate.graphml
 Checking for ERROR reachability
 Using default analysis
 Version cda1b3ec